Andy Warhol Howdy doody Tp 263

 Medium: Screenprint on Lenox Museum Board with Diamond Dust.

-Edition: Edition of 30 TP signed and numbered in pencil on verso.
+Edition: Edition of 30 TP signed and numbered in pencil on lower left.

-Howdy Doody (Trial Proof) 263 by Andy Warhol as Part of his Larger Body of Work
+Howdy Doody (Trial Proof) 263 in Warhol’s Larger Body of Work

 Share this page: